8891689/Brain-Wallet-Used-by-Aliens/README.md

 Use the generated result and paste it into `validate_hash.py`,

+.# Define the raw data for hash algorithm usage counts

+counts_data = """
-counts_data = """The results obtained from the above calculations here are consistent with the correctness of the data. """
+The results obtained from the above calculations here are consistent with the correctness of the data.

+"""

 ```sh
 .# Define the raw data for hash algorithm usage counts